Vector-relation configurations and plabic graphs: Configurations on plabic graphs

-Consider black vertex $b_a$ for $1 \leq a < m$.
-The zigzags $i_{a+1}, j_a, i_a$ all include $b_a$ and are consecutive in the clockwise order on such paths.
-Since $i_{a+1} > i_a$, we have that the cyclic order on $i_{a+1}, j_a, i_a$ wraps around on one or the other side of $j_a$.
-By the proof of part 1, the edge of the matching through $b_a$ is part of $j_a$ and is hence on the boundary of $F$.
-On the other hand, consider $b_m$ which lies on each of $i_1, j_m, i_m$.
-Since $i_1 < i_m$ the cyclic order implies $i_1 < j_m < i_ m$.
-As such, the edge of the matching containing $b_m$ is not part of $j_m$, hence not part of $F$.

-Each edge of the matching using an edge of $F$ uses exactly one black vertex from the boundary of $F$.
-We have shown there are $m-1$ such black vertices, so there are $m-1$ such edges as desired.

-\item Suppose for the sake of contradiction that $G$ had a cycle.
-Half of the edges of the cycle, namely those going from black to white, appear in the matching.
+\begin{proof} The first three parts amount to a special case of \cite[Theorem 5.3]{MulSpe}.
+The last one follows quickly from the cited corollary, which states that $\pi$ is the unique almost perfect matching using its set of boundary vertices.
+Indeed, suppose for the sake of contradiction that the orientation had an oriented cycle.
+Half of the edges of the cycle, namely those going from black to white, appear in $\pi$.
 Another matching is obtained by taking out all of these edges and including the other half of the edges of the cycle.
-The result is another almost perfect matching using the same boundary vertices.
+The result is another almost perfect matching using the same boundary vertices, a contradiction. \end{proof}

-By Muller and Speyer \cite{MulSpe}, the set of almost perfect matchings using a fixed set of boundary vertices is a distributive lattice.
-Moreover, they show that the cover relations in this partial order correspond to flips in internal faces of which one half the edges are used in the first matching and the other half in the second.
-By the previous part, the matching we have constructed does not use half the edges of any internal faces.
-Therefore it is alone among those avoiding the set $I_1$.
-The second matching constructed above gives a contradiction. \end{enumerate} \end{proof}

-Let $\pi$ be the almost perfect matching defined above.
-More directly, $\pi$ is the set of edges of $G$ through which the smaller numbered zigzag goes from the black endpoint to the white endpoint.
-This matching can easily be seen to be among the extremal matchings defined by Muller and Speyer \cite{MulSpe} in terms of downstream wedges.
-From this point of view the properties listed above can be attributed to them.

 \begin{corollary} Suppose $(\v, \Rvec) \in \mathcal{C}_G$ and that $\{v_j : j \in I_1\}$ is a basis for $V$.
 Then $K_{bw} \neq 0$ for each edge $\overline{bw}$ in the matching $\pi$. \end{corollary}